 Step 1.
 Find the Recycle Bin icon on your desktop.

 Step 2.
-Right-click it and select "Empty Recycle Bin" from the drop-down menu.
+To empty the Recycle Bin, right-click on it and select "Empty Recycle Bin" from the context menu.

 Step 3.
-A pop-up window will ask you, "Are you sure you want to delete all of these items permanently?", click "Yes" and wait for the files to be deleted.
+A pop-up window will appear asking if you're sure you want to delete all the items permanently.
+Click "Yes" to confirm the deletion and wait for the files to be removed.

 Step 1.
 Press CTRL+ALT+DEL to open Task Manager.